Curricular Community Engagement Opportunities for Students

 Nonprofit Internships for Academic Credit (90 hours)

 Internships are an integral part of the Bellarmine experience.
-In fact, we are so committed to supporting students in their endeavors to secure internships that we offer an Internship Guarantee.
 The nonprofit and government sector is a great space for students to participate in this kind of experiential learning, with the opportunity to produce marked community impact and pursue meaningful work.
 Learn more about pursuing internships for credit or reach out to us if you need assistance connecting with a nonprofit or government agency for an internship experience.

 To register your internship for credit: